Ansatz7/ME5418-parking-demo/README.md

 ```

 Ensure Qt GUI support is available (the environment installs `pyqt>=5.15`).
 On headless Linux hosts you may need to export `QT_QPA_PLATFORM=offscreen` or use X11 forwarding.

+Launch Jupyter against this environment: when opening `ParkingEnv_Demo.ipynb`, pick the kernel shown as `python3 (parking-rl)` so the notebook runs inside the freshly created environment.

 ## Project Layout